apache/jena-site/source/documentation/io/streaming-io.md

 provides high performance readers and writers for all standard RDF formats, and it can be extended with custom formats.

-The [RDF Binary using Apache Thrift](rdf-binary.html) provides the highest input parsing performance.
+The [RDF Binary](rdf-binary.html) provides the highest input parsing performance.
 N-Triples/N-Quads provide the highest input parsing performance using W3C Standards.

 Files ending in `.gz` are assumed to be gzip-compressed.
 Input and output